Bernard Kinsey: Philanthropy

-Bernard Kinsey was also a board member of the William H. Johnson Foundation for the Arts, established in 2001, from 2002-2005.
+Bernard Kinsey was a board member of the William H. Johnson Foundation for the Arts, established in 2001, from 2002-2005.
 The purpose of the foundation is to encourage minority artists early in their careers, by offering them financial grants.
 On February 6, 2006, Kinsey was honored by the Black Legacy of Giving Foundation for his work as a black leader and philanthropist in education and the arts.